prajwalan364/gaana-dl/README.md

 - -h, --help show this help message and exit
 - -s, choose this to download the song
 - -a, choose this to download the album
+- -p, choose this to download the playlist

 <b>Songs are downloaded in Download Folder</b>